 What to do with old lawnmower blades?
-These are the four best options:
+These are the best options:

 What can you do with old lawnmower blades:

-We will look into more detail about the different things you can do with an old Lawnmower blade.
-Before deciding what to do with it, you first have to check the condition.
+We will look into more detail about what you can do with an old Lawnmower blade.
+Before deciding what to do with it, you must check the condition.

 To check the blades’ condition, you will have to remove them by simply loosening the nut.
-Clamp the blade on a bench vise and examine them carefully for the following points:
+Clamp the blade on a bench vise and scrutinize them for the following points:

-• Broken: If the old mower blade is broken or chipped off at parts in a way it can’t be reused, you can use the blade for entirely different purposes.
+If the old mower blade is broken or chipped off at parts in a way that can’t be reused, you can use the blade for entirely different purposes.

 Depending on the examination, you can classify the old blade into two categories: